dan-farley/disable-auto-off/README.md

 ### Ending the application
 Open your task manager, go to the details tab, and press "End Task" on the disable-auto-off.exe process.

+## Future ideas:
+- Make it un-mute the volume automatically (the headset doesn't receive any sound if the volume is 0 so it turns off)